loretim/GettingAndCleaningData/CodeBook.md

 Combine the subject_bind_data, x_bind_data and y_bind_data by column to get a new cleaned 10299x68 data frame, total_data.

-Step 5 - Create a second, independent tidy data set with the average of each variable for each activity and each subject
+Create a second, independent tidy data set with the average of each variable for each activity and each subject

-So, after initializing the result data frame and performing the two for-loops, we get a 180x68 data frame.
+Initialize the result data frame and performing the two for-loops to obtain a 180x68 data frame.
 Write the result out to "Result.txt" file.

 Variables